unisave-cloud/worker/docs/initialization.md

 - `AttemptEagerInitialization()` called during worker startup by the `WorkerApplication` to trigger the eager initialization.
 If the environment variable is not set, it does nothing.
 - `TriggerInitializationIfNotRunning(string recipeUrl)` this method is called by the previous one and also by the `InitializationMiddleware` to start lazy initialization.
 - `WaitForFinishedInitialization(CancellationToken ct)` this async method is used by the `InitializationMiddleware` to wait for the initialization to finish.
 It does nothing if the initialization already completed.
 It throws `InitializationFailedException` if the initialization encountered an error.
 The error is however not part of the exception - that is logged separately directly into the console (because initialization as such does not belong to any request and runs independently).
+It throws `OperationCanceledException` if the cancellation token is triggered.
 - `Dispose()` called by the `WorkerApplication` during shutdown.

 Then there is the abstract method that should be overriden to actually implement the initialization logic itself: